Monday, January 2, 2012

 A Challenge For Our Family!

 This is about to change.
-I’ve now learned that but brushing alone misses the germs in 75% of a person’s mouth – I had no idea!
+I’ve learned that but brushing alone misses the germs in 75% of a person’s mouth – I had no idea!
 It is essential to include mouthwash in everyone's dental hygiene regimen to keep our mouths protected.

-Because we’d like to improve our entire family’s oral hygiene, Pudding Pie, myself and Hubby have decided to take part in the Oral Care Challenge, created by the makers of Listerine® and Reach®.
-To complete the challenge, kids (ages 6 and older), alongside their parents, have to brush, floss and rinse every day, twice a day for two weeks.
+Because we’d like to improve our entire family’s oral hygiene, Pudding Pie, myself, and hubby have decided to take part in the Oral Care Challenge created by the makers of Listerine® and Reach®.
+To complete the challenge, kids (ages 6 and older) alongside their parents, have to brush, floss, and rinse every day, twice a day for two weeks.
 Learn more about the challenge by visiting the Listerine site.

 We officially begin the challenge tomorrow, December 4th, and we’re ready.
 We have a daily progress chart taped to the bathroom mirror and Pudding Pie will log our progress with stickers each evening before bed.
 (She is very excited about being the Official Record Keeper.
-We have an array of new toothbrushes, flossing products and mouthwashes to use during our challenge - I can't wait for Pudding Pie to test out the Listerine Smart Rinse mouthwash, especially for kids.
+We have an array of new toothbrushes, flossing products, and mouthwashes to use during our challenge – I can't wait for Pudding Pie to test out the Listerine Smart Rinse mouthwash especially for kids.

-Of course we need an incentive so...if the entire family successfully completes the challenge, we’ll reward ourselves with a day trip to SeaWorld!
+Of course we need an incentive so... if the entire family successfully completes the challenge, we’ll reward ourselves with a day trip to SeaWorld!
 That’s our big incentive – and lots of pressure not to let the team down!
-Pudding Pie has her eyes on the prize and she’s determined.
+Pudding Pie has her eyes on the prize, and she’s determined.
 I’ll be sure to let you know how we did at the end of our challenge!

 I wrote this review while participating in a blog tour by Mom Central Consulting on behalf of Listerine and received product samples to facilitate my review and a promotional item to thank me for taking the time to participate.